Expander/polylogarithm/README.md

 The package has no external dependencies, except for the C++ standard library.
-The implementations of the individual polylogarithm functions are distributed among different source code files and are completely separate from each other, so individual source code files can be easily extracted and incorporated into existing projects.
+The implementations of the individual polylogarithm functions are distributed among different source code files, so individual source code files can be easily extracted and incorporated into existing projects.

 Notes